 San Diego County Credit Union Poinsettia Bowl?

-In the midst of your holiday preparations and jubilations, you — along with the rest of America — probably missed the San Diego County Credit Union Poinsettia Bowl.
-Played on December 23, the game pitted the barely-ranked Utah Utes against the unranked Cal State Bears.
+Played on December 23, the San Diego County Credit Union Poinsettia Bowl game pitted the barely-ranked Utah Utes against the unranked Cal State Bears.
 (FYI – Utah won.)

 No one, it seems, likes this name of this bowl game.